Albizia lebbeck: Name

+Albizia is named after Francesco Albizzi, an Italian naturalist.
+It is also commonly referred to as siris, its Hindi name.

 In the West Indies and certain parts of South America this tree is known as a 'Shak Shak Tree' because of the sound the seeds make in the pod.

 Uses

 Its uses include environmental management, forage, medicine and wood.
 It is cultivated as a shade tree in North and South America.
 In India and Pakistan, the tree is used to produce timber.
 Wood from Albizia lebbeck has a density of 0.55-0.66 g/cm3 or higher.

 Even where it is not native, some indigenous herbivores are liable to utilize lebbeck as a food resource.
 For example, the greater rhea (Rhea americana) has been observed feeding on it in the cerrado of Brazil.

 Ethnobotany

 Lebbeck is an astringent, also used by some cultures to treat boils, cough, to treat the eye, flu, gingivitis, lung problems, pectoral problems, is used as a tonic, and is used to treat abdominal tumors.
 The bark is used medicinally to treat inflammation.
 This information was obtained via ethnobotanical records, which are a reference to how a plant is used by indigenous peoples, not verifiable, scientific or medical evaluation of the effectiveness of these claims.
-Albizia lebbeck is also psychoactive..It is also very effective in migraine.
+Albizia lebbeck is also psychoactive.
+It is also very effective in migraine.
+All parts of the plant are useful, such as the leaves, root, and stem.
+The flowers of the plant are traditionally used in Chinese traditional medicine to treat insomnia.